 A popular tactic on Amazon is to ask customers to leave a review.
 Some will even promise a discount code on the next purchase if a review is published.

 You can automate that tactic.
 Have an assistant send the same templated email to every new customer, asking for a review and promising a discount code on their next order.
 All the platforms allow you to message customers personally through the platform.
 So while you can’t email blast all your customers at once, you can have an assistant send messages out one-by-one every week on your behalf.
 That’s a repeatable flywheel that doesn’t take up your time.

 A quick side note on this review tactic: Before you try something like this, make sure to check the guidelines and policies of the platform you’re on.
 There are always rules about these sorts of things and every platform is slightly different.
 Be careful to not push things too far, putting your store in danger of getting removed entirely.

 Look for as many of these repeatable marketing flywheels as you can.

 Instead of creating content yourself, can you pay someone for content?
 If you did the keyword research, made a list of requirements that you want on each piece of content, and hired someone else to write the post itself, you could create a lot more content to help you win with an SEO marketing strategy.
 That’s a flywheel.

 Instead of optimizing your paid ads yourself, can you delegate that?
 If your conversion rates are consistently improving and your cost to acquire a customer is going down, that lets you buy more customers with the same amount of capital.
 That accelerates your business without your personal effort.
 Another flywheel.

 Focus on your core marketing channel and then build a marketing flywheel that will keep your online store growing without any effort from you.
 This is the key to opening an online store, generating sales quickly, and accelerating its growth.

 So what are you waiting for?

-Start your free trial with Shopify today and start your online store in just minutes and then follow the rest of my tips above to get an edge on the competition.
+Start your free trial with Wix today and start your online store in just minutes.
+Then follow the rest of my tips above to get an edge on the competition.